 This has saved Boston businesses $5.7 million and 178 tons of waste just last year alone.
 And according to the city’s Sustainability Programs Coordinator Megan Ramey,

 The City of Boston achieving EPA Green Power Community status would mean different things to me depending on which of four hats I’m wearing.
 As a youngish resident, I would take great pride that Boston was listed among America’s most sustainable cities like Portland, Washington, and Philadelphia and that we would have no problems attracting young, innovative talent that drives future economies.
-As a program manager, I would be thrilled that the Challenge for Sustainability helped the City accomplish a very tangible recognition and that by engaging the commercial real estate and business sectors, we were able contribute to the City’s achievement.
+As a program manager, I would be thrilled that the Challenge for Sustainability helped the City accomplish a very tangible recognition and that by engaging the commercial real estate and business sectors, we were able contribute to the City’s achievement, not to mention increase property value for any homes for sale in Boston.
 As an environmental advocate, I think it’s very important to rally the troups in a positive, “carrot holding” way and recognition is one of the most powerful tools for environmental change.
 And finally, as a competitor, I desperately want to beat New York City at something, and if Boston got the EPA Green Power Community status before them would be huge!

 Game on, New York.